-The carrying values of the non-financial assets as of March 31, 2013 are shown below.
+The carrying values of the non-financial assets as of March 31, 2014 are shown below.

-Property and equipment P 200,037,238 Intangible assets 2,864,001
+Property and equipment P 144,139,504 Intangible assets 39,899,055

 - f) Estimating useful lives of property and equipment and intangible assets The Group estimates the useful lives of its property and equipment and intangible assets based on the period over which the assets are expected to be available for use.
 The Group reviews annually the estimated useful lives of these assets based on factors that include asset utilization, internal technical evaluation, technological changes, environmental and anticipated use of the assets tempered by related industry benchmark information.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in the factors mentioned.
 A reduction in the estimated useful lives of these assets would increase depreciation and amortization expense and decrease noncurrent assets.
-Property and equipment amounted to P200.04 million and P191.64 million as of March 31, 2013 and December 31, 2012. - g) Recognition of deferred tax assets The Group reviews the carrying amounts of deferred tax assets at each reporting date and reduces the amounts to the extent that it is no longer probable that sufficient taxable income will be available to allow all or part of the deferred tax assets to be utilized.
+Property and equipment amounted to P177.47 million and P157.76 million as of March 31, 2014 and December 31, 2013. - g) Recognition of deferred tax assets The Group reviews the carrying amounts of deferred tax assets at each reporting date and reduces the amounts to the extent that it is no longer probable that sufficient taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 Significant judgment is required to determine the amount of deferred tax assets that can be recognized based upon the likely timing and level of future taxable income together with future planning strategies.
 The Group assessed its projected performance in determining the sufficiency of the future taxable income.
+As of March 31, h) Estimating pension obligations - The determination of the obligation and cost of retirement benefits is dependent on the selection of certain assumptions used by actuaries in calculating such amounts.
+Those assumptions include among others, discount rates and salary increase rates.
+While the Group believes that the assumptions are reasonable and appropriate, significant differences in the actual experience or significant changes in the assumptions may materially affect the pension obligations.

-As of March 31, 2013 and December 31, 2012, carrying values of these assets amounted to P134.29 million and P430.50 million, respectively.
+2014 and December 31, 2013, carrying values of these assets amounted to P155.52 million and P124.70 million, respectively.

-As of March 31, 2013 and December 31, 2012, the Group has unrecognized deferred tax assets amounting to P271.00 million, which pertain to NOLCO and MCIT.
+As of March 31, 2014 and December 31, 2013, the Group has unrecognized deferred tax assets amounting to P109.08 million, which pertain to NOLCO and MCIT..
 Management believes that it is not probable that sufficient taxable income will be available to allow all of the deferred tax assets to be utilized.